dbiel-77/GLOCAL-scraping-guide/glocal-scraping-guideline/3-python-basics.md

 Try these exercises:

 - Given `"Page 123 of 456"`, extract the page numbers as integers.
-- Replace all whitespace in `"New York City"` with underscores.
+- Replace all whitespace in `"GLOCAL foundation of Canada"` with underscores.
-- Normalize a list of URLs by lowercasing and stripping trailing slashes.
+- Turn `GLOCAL` into a list of the letters that make it up, in lowercase, output should be `['g', 'l', 'o', 'c', 'a', 'l']`

 ## Data Structures for Scraping